 Of course, there were literally millions of people diagnosed with mental illness who did NOT commit mass public shootings, or any shootings, for that matter.

-Psychiatrists admit that they can barely do better than random chance at predicting which of their patients will become violent, according to.
-On the other hand, mentally ill people living in the community are to be victims of violent crime than the average person.
+Psychiatrists admit that they can barely do better than random chance at predicting which of their patients will become violent, according to The British Journal of Psychiatry.
+On the other hand, mentally ill people living in the community are 11 times more likelyto be victims of violent crime than the average person.
 The actual degree of effectiveness of guns as self-defensive deterrents to violent crime for a given individual is still not well-established, but one must wonder if disarming all or most mentally ill people might not cause more violent crimes than it prevents.

 And, finally, here is a really good question, which I think a person with a penchant for supporting gun control really ought to ask but rarely do.
 It is the only question about gun use and gun control which actually proceeds from concern about a problem which is getting worse: